l33tdaima/l33tdaima/p024m/README.md

 # 24. Swap Nodes in Pairs (Medium)

 Given a linked list, swap every two adjacent nodes and return its head.

-You may not modify the values in the list's nodes.
-Only nodes itself may be changed.
+You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)

 ### Example 1: